 What's in the subscription promotion?
 How is it promoted?
 Can it be claimed?
 How is it claimed?
-Criteria applied Publication A + Handbag Subscribe today and receive a free handbag Yes At price paid (handbag ignored as not ABC claimed) i Publication + Handbag Buy handbag and receive free subscription to Publication A Not as paid Publication is free (could be claimed as free if appropriate criteria met). i Publication A + Marks & Spencer Vouchers Subscribe for 3 months and receive vouchers for Marks & Spencer Yes At price paid (vouchers ignored as not ABC claimed) i Publication A and Publication B (both ABC claimed) ication A and Subscribe to Publication A and receive Publication B free A Yes.
-Publication A at price paid (Publication B treated as free as promoted as free) i Publication A and Publication B (both ABC claimed: Publication A sub normally €80 and Publication B sub normally €40) Subscribe to both Publication A and Publication B for €100 Yes, both. €100 pro-rated = €67 Publication A and €33 Publication B ii Publication A and Publication B (both ABC claimed: Publication A sub normally €80 and Publication B sub normally €40) + Handbag Subscribe to both Publication A and Publication B for €100 and receive a handbag worth €50 Yes, both. €100 pro-rated = €67 Publication A and €33 Publication B (handbag ignored as not ABC claimed) ii Publication A and Website access (both ABC claimed: Publication A sub normally €100 but Website access is only available as a package with the Publication) Subscribe to Publication A and receive website access - all for €100 Yes, both €100 divided equally €50 for Publication A and €50 for website access (website access is not available either free or paid so no price can be identified to pro-rate). iii Publication A + Digital Edition (not ABC claimed) Subscribe to Publication A for €100 and receive the Digital Edition worth €80 Yes Publication A at €100 (Digital Edition ignored as not claimed) i Publication A + Digital Edition (both ABC claimed: Publication A sub normally €100 and Digital Edition sub Subscribe to Publication A and the Digital Edition for €120 (normally €150).
-Yes, both €120 pro-rated = Publication A at €80 and Digital Edition at €40 ii normally €50)

-b) Examples of promotional offers that would result in copies being claimed at a discounted rate:
+Criteria applied Publication A + Handbag Subscribe today and receive a free handbag Yes At price paid (handbag ignored as not ABC claimed) i Publication + Handbag Buy handbag and receive free subscription to Publication A Not as paid Publication is free (could be claimed as free if appropriate criteria met). i Publication A + Marks & Spencer Vouchers Subscribe for 3 months and receive vouchers for Marks & Spencer Yes At price paid (vouchers ignored as not ABC claimed) i Publication A and Publication B (both ABC claimed) Subscribe to Publication A and receive Publication B free Publication A Yes.
+Publication B Not as paid (Publication B treated as free as promoted as free) ot as Publication A and Publication B (both ABC claimed: Publication A sub normally £80 and Publication B sub normally £40) Subscribe to both Publication A and Publication B for £100 Yes, both. £100 pro-rated = £67 Publication A and £33 Publication B ii Publication A and Publication B (both ABC claimed: Publication A sub normally £80 and Publication B sub normally £40) + Handbag Subscribe to both Publication A and Publication B for £100 and receive a handbag worth £50 Yes, both. £100 pro-rated = £67 Publication A and £33 Publication B (handbag ignored as not ABC claimed) ii Publication A and Website access (both ABC claimed: Publication A sub normally £100 but Website access is Subscribe to Publication A and receive website access - all for £100 access available. £100 divided equally £50 for Publication A and £50 for website access (website access is not available either free or paid so no price can be identified to prorate). iii Publication A + Digital Edition (not ABC claimed) Subscribe to Publication A for £100 and receive the Digital Edition worth £80 Yes Publication A at £100 (Digital Edition ignored as not claimed) i Publication A + Digital Edition (both ABC claimed: Publication A sub normally £100 and Digital Edition sub normally £50) Subscribe to Publication A and the Digital Edition for £120 (normally £150).
+Yes, both £120 pro-rated = Publication A at £80 and Digital Edition at £40 ii b) Examples of promotional offers that would result in copies being claimed at a discounted rate: